noec764/erpnext/docs/dooks/accounts/payment-entry.md

   * Payments can be made together for a bunch of invoices.
   * Advances can be given together for a bunch of invoices (and can be split across invoices).

-Dooks allows you to manage all these scenarios.
+Dokie allows you to manage all these scenarios.
 All accounting entries (GL Entry) can be made against a Sales Invoice, Purchase Invoice or Payment Entry of advance payment (in special cases, an invoice can be made via a Sales Invoice too).

 The total outstanding amount against an invoice is the sum of all the accounting entries that are made “against” (or are linked to) that invoice.
 This way you can combine or split payments in Payment Entry to manage the scenarios.